jeffhandley/strickland/README.md

 ### Validators

 #### validator(validationFunction, props)
-Validate a value using a custom validation function
+Validate a value using a validation function.
+The validation function is only called if the value is truthy.

 #### required(props)
+Succeeds for truthy values and fails on falsy values.
-The only validator to fail on falsy values
+The only validator to fail on falsy values.

 #### Length Validators
 Validate the length of a string, array, or any object with a length property